rshk/python-pcapng/README.rst

 Pcap-ng write support
 =====================

-Write support exists as of version x.y.z.
+Write support exists as of version 2.0.0.
 See the file ``examples/generate_pcapng.py`` for an example of the minimum code needed to generate a pcapng file.